jpantao/jpantao/README.md

 # Hello Friend 🤖

 **A Computer Science major with a passion for cybersecurity.
-Also a rehabilitaded distro-hoper 😅.**
+Also a rehabilitaded distro-hopper 😅.**

 Cloud Security Engineer at [Ten Twenty One](https://tentwentyone.io/en/); <br/>
 Cybersecurity Associate Consultant at [Dark Clarity](https://darkclarity.net/). <br/>